Ethnicity & Health Unit Logo

 Analysis of racism in UK health research brought together, for the first time, considerable evidence of systemic barriers to ethnic equality across UK health research.
 The Ethnicity and Health Unit wanted to address these inequalities and sought funding from NHS England's Integrated Care Systems Research Engagement Network Development (later titled NHS England's Integrated Care Systems Research Engagement Network) grant.

 Having gained the £100k grant in round one, the Ethnicity and Health Unit partnered with local communities including: Voluntary, Community and Social Enterprises such as CVS Brent and Ealing and Hounslow CVS, Integrated Care Board North West London, Primary Care Networks, Academic institutions and Charities, Imperial College's Patient Experience Research Centre, to engage Northwest London's most diverse communities in conversations around their health interests and research with a goal to develop a research network reflective of local communities’ challenges and needs.
+ICS REN II saw growth in engagement across our Northwest London communities, moving from two boroughs to four.
+ICS REN III focussed on addressing barriers to research engagement, focusing on mental health and seldom-heard voices.

 What have we done so far?